junosuarez/minq/README.md

 where db is a mongodb db connection object

 ### Query.collection(collectionName) => Query
-returns a new Query object configured with the collection name
+returns a new Query object configured with the collection name.
+alias: `from`

 ### Query.where(query) => Query
 (optional) `query` is a mongodb [query object](http://mongodb.github.com/node-mongodb-native/markdown-docs/queries.html#query-object), with standard `$` operators